There are many prejudices about silk. What if we were to wring their necks?!

 We recommend a delicate cycle at 30°C and the use of a silk-specific detergent such as Tenestar.
 Placing items in a laundry bag will also help protect your items inside the machine.

-Care for silk duvets
+.Caring for silk comforters

 In the event of a stain, be sure to clean only the cotton cover, avoiding wetting the silk filling.
-To avoid any risk of silk deterioration, we recommend using a specific silk detergent such as Tenestar.
+To avoid any risk of silk deterioration, we recommend using a special silk detergent such as Tenestar.

 3 - Silk is very expensive!